SharpZO: Hybrid Sharpness-Aware Vision Language Model Prompt Tuning via Forward-Only Passes: Additional Experimental Results

 Another hyperparameter that influences performance is the scaling factor $\rho$, which adjusts the weight of the sharpness-aware term during the sampling process in Stage 1 optimization.
 We conduct an ablation study with different values of $\rho$, as shown in Table~\ref{tab:rho}.

 We outline the configuration details for each comparative baselines.
 Specifically, the hyper-parameter setup of individual tasks for SharpZO method are presented in Table \ref{tab:param}.
+To search these hyper-parameters, we select 3-5 candidate values ($[0.1, 0.2, 0.4, 1.0]$ for CMA\_ES step size, $[1e-3,1e-4, 1e-5]$ for ZO scale and $[1e-1, 1e-3, 1e-5]$ for ZO learning rate) and choose the one yielding the best performance with the other hyper-parameters fixed.
+All hyper-parameter search are performed on a 5-shot validation set extracted from the official validation set or splitted from the training set (e.g. ImageNet).
 For a fair comparison, we use the \textbf{original} hyperparameter settings provided in the baseline papers \cite{park2025zip, oh2023blackvip, wang2024connecting} when running the experiments.
 In contrast, for the ablation studies, we adopt a consistent parameter setup across methods to ensure comparability.
 Specifically, we would like to note that during the stage 2 of our method, we set the query number $q$ as $1$ instead of $5$ used in previous baselines like ZIP and BlackVIP, which is enough for the convergence of SharpZO method.